Neuromuscular CLINICAL LABORATORY

 I. Barbital Acetate Solution

-sodium barbital(sodium barbiturate) 1.47 g
+Sodium barbital(sodium barbiturate) 1.47 g

-sodium acetate(NaC2H3O2.3H2O) 0.97 g
+Sodium acetate(NaC2H3O2.3H2O) 0.97 g

-deionized water -> final volume of 50 ml
+Deionized water -> final volume of 50 ml

 II.
-Pararosaniline HCl Solution
+Basic Fuchsin - HCl Solution

-deionized water 10.0 ml
+Deionized water 10.0 ml

 Concentrated Hydrochloric Acid 2.0 ml